Chase-Brownstein/finalproject/README.md

 35. Mayr G, and De Pietri VL.
 2014.
 Earliest and first Northern Hemispheric hoatzin fossils substantiate Old World origin of a “Neotropic endemic”.
 Naturwissenschaften 101, 143–148.
 DOI: https://doi.org/10.1007/s00114-014-1144-8

 36. Field DJ, et al. 2020.
 Timing the extant avian radiation: The rise of modern birds, and the importance of modeling molecular rate variation.
 Bulletin of the American Museum of Natural History 40, 159-181.
 URL: http://digitallibrary.amnh.org/handle/2246/7237

+37. Benton MJ, and Donoghue PCJ.
+2007.
+Paleontological evidence to date the tree of life.
+Molecular Biology and Evolution 24(1):26–53.

+38. Ho SYW, Phillips MJ.
+2009.
+Accounting for calibration uncertainty in phylogenetic estimation of evolutionary divergence times.
+Systematic Biology 58(3):367–80.